-Standard text-format PLS submitted post-publication of the article will be added via a correction notice.
+Standard text-format PLS submitted post-publication of the article will be published as a correction notice.
 The correction notice will appear on PubMed.
-In some cases, the original article can also be updated, but this will depend on a number of factors including how much time has passed since the original article was published.

 Are graphical, video, slide, and other non-text PLS formats accepted?

 Yes, Adis is happy to consider a range of PLS formats.
 Authors are welcome to submit more than one PLS in different formats, to suit different reader learning styles.
 We endeavour to embed non-text-based PLSs within the original article on SpringerLink wherever possible.
 However, the PLS may be hosted on Figshare and/or as electronic supplementary material depending on production limitations or if the editor/reviewers deem the PLS to be unsuitable for the main body of the article.